 Both Magento and Shopify offer the similar basic online store functionalities, such as shopping cart and checkout facilities.
 Shopify can be easier to use and install with a simpler interface compared to Magento, but this difference is offset with Magento having more advanced features and functionality out of the box.
 Shopify needs apps to add further functionality to it.

 Both platforms have robust customization options, but Shopify is more rigid, relying on fixed templates and plugins, meaning you might suffer some limitations in achieving your goals.
-Some aspects of Shopify can be customized while other can’t be.
+Some aspects of Shopify can be customized while others can’t be.

 On the other hand, Magento can be customized very easily with the help of a developer.
 You can create what you want, when you want, with almost no limitations.

 Magento is very flexible and allows vendors to roll out their eCommerce in phases and expand it further in the future.
 On the other hand, Shopify has a lot of restrictions on template, platform elements, catalog size, and other related features that limits how much you can change the underlying system.
-In short, there will be potential limits on your creativity and flexibility using Shopify.
+In short, there will be potential limits on your creativity and flexibility using Shopify solutions.

 Another big advantage that Magento has over Shopify is that it offers Performance Observation tools and Business Intelligence tools to monitor the performance of your stores and generate the insights that allow you to run your business more efficiently.
 Shopify’s isolated technology stack doesn’t allow the users to monitor the performance of the stores and the reporting capacity of Shopify is also low.